ALL ABOUT PRONG COLLARS FOR GERMAN SHEPHERD DOGS

 Image: Here we show the correct prong position on an adult German Shepherd.
 The blue line shows the incorrect position of prong collar placement.

-• Prepare the collar: Before fitting the prong collar, remove any extra links that may be unnecessary for your dog's neck size.
+Prepare the prong collar: Before fitting the prong collar, remove any extra links that may be unnecessary for your dog's neck size.
 Most prong collars have detachable links that can be added or removed to adjust the length.

-• Placing the collar: Gently encircle your dog's neck with the prong collar, ensuring that the prongs face inward toward the fur.
+Placing the prong collar: Gently encircle your dog's neck with the prong collar, ensuring that the prongs face inward toward the fur.
 It's important to note that you should not attempt to slide the collar over the dog's head, as it will not fit properly.
 Instead, detach one prong end from another, place the collar around the dog's neck, and reattach the two prong ends.
 Position the collar high on the neck, just behind the ears and under the jawline.
 The collar should fit snugly, allowing you to insert a finger or two between the collar and the dog's skin.

-• Securing the collar: Connect the ends of the prong collar by inserting the open end of the last link into the securing loop or ring on the opposite end.
+Securing the prong collar: Connect the ends of the prong collar by inserting the open end of the last link into the securing loop or ring on the opposite end.
 Ensure that it is securely fastened but not overly tight.

 What to do if your prong collar is too long or too short for your dog’s upper neck?